 You will most likely be working with the financial advisor or planner for many years and they will help shape your financial success.
-Here are six steps to help you find the best financial advisor for you.
+When you are ready to start your search for a financial advisor, there are a few key steps you should take—here are six steps to help you find the best financial advisor for you.

 Retirement planning and financial advisement is not a one-size-fits-all deal.
 People have different financial situations, backgrounds and goals and need to search for a financial advisor with their custom needs in mind.
 For example, some advisors offer financial planning services but not investment and portfolio management, while others manage investments and don’t focus on financial and retirement planning.
 Also, advisors focus on different strategies and demographics: